MEET OUR EXPERTS

 Young is a distinguished communications professional with experience in national cable broadcast news, federal and state government, and campaign strategy.
 She began her career at The Fox News Channel in New York City, where she helped produce hit cable news shows such as ‘Glenn Beck,’ ‘The Five,’ and ‘Hannity.’
 While in Washington, D.C., Young worked as a Communications Director on Capitol Hill and later as the Director of TV and Radio for the National Republican Congressional Committee.
 Prior to moving to Texas, Young was Director of Communications for the North Carolina Speaker of the House, worked in Gov. Pat McCrory’s Administration and helped run a Gubernatorial primary campaign in South Carolina.

-Young is a graduate of the University at Buffalo.
-In her personal time, she enjoys exploring Europe with her husband Brian and three little kids — Harrison, Adeline and Amelia.
+A graduate of the University at Buffalo, Young now enjoys exploring the world with her husband Brian and three young children — Harrison, Adeline and Amelia.